Hanwell: St Thomas the Apostle

 St Thomas's is a Grade II* listed building.
 Edward Maufe won the competition for Guildford Cathedral in 1932.
 His reputation as a church architect had hitherto rested on restoration work at AIl Saints, Southampton and St Martin's in the Fields; and on two churches for the Royal Association for the Deaf at East Acton and Clapham, and – most notable – a well respected 'Clubland' Methodist chapel in Walworth, which was bombed in the war.

 Work on Guildford Cathedral did not begin until 1936.
 In the meantime Maufe designed St Thomas's, for which the foundation stone was laid in July 1933.
 Completed in 1934, the materials used were an experiment with the form of construction proposed for Guildford.
-They were the load-bearing silver grey Tondu brick from South Wales and particularly the reinforced concrete vault Iined with acoustic plaster.
+They were the load-bearing silver grey Tondu brick from South Wales and particularly the reinforced concrete vault lined with acoustic plaster.
 Many of the interior details are also similar to Guildford Cathedral: most notably the tall lancets and narrow aisle passages with the acutely pointed arches, but also the style of some of the fittings and the employment of Eric Gill as one of the sculptors.